Glyce: Glyph-vectors for Chinese Character Representations: Glyce

 \subsection{The Tianzige-CNN Structure for Glyce}

 Directly using deep CNNs \citet{he2016deep,Szegedy_2016_CVPR,ma2018shufflenet} in our task results in very poor performances because of (1) relatively smaller size of the character images: the size of Imagenet images is usually at the scale of 800*600, while the size of Chinese character images is significantly smaller, usually at the scale of 12*12; and (2) the lack of training examples: classifications on the imageNet dataset utilizes tens of millions of different images.
 In contrast, there are only about 10,000 distinct Chinese characters.
-To tackle these issues, we propose the Tianzige-CNN structure, which is tailored to Chinese character modeling as illustrated in Figures \ref{TIANZIGE}.
+To tackle these issues, we propose the Tianzige-CNN structure, which is tailored to Chinese character modeling as illustrated in Figure \ref{TIANZIGE}.
 Tianzige (田字格) is a traditional form of Chinese Calligraphy.
 It is a four-squared format (similar to Chinese character 田) for beginner to learn writing Chinese characters.
 The input image $x_{\text{image}}$ is first passed through a convolution layer with kernel size 5 and output channels 1024 to capture lower level graphic features.
-Then a max-pooling layer of kernel size 4 is applied to the feature map and reduces the resolution from $8\times 8$ to the tianzige $2\times 2$, .
+Then a max-pooling of kernel size 4 is applied to the feature map which reduces the resolution from $8\times 8$ to $2\times 2$, .
 This $2\times 2$ tianzige structure presents how radicals are arranged in Chinese characters and also the order by which Chinese characters are written.
-We find the tianzige structure of significant importance in extracting character meanings.
-Finally, we apply group convolutions \citep{krizhevsky2012imagenet,zhang2017interleaved} rather than conventional convolutional operations to map tianzige grids to the final outputs.
-Group convolutional filters are much smaller than their normal counterparts, and thus are less prune to overfitting.
-It is fairly easy to adjust the model from single script to multiple scripts, which can be achieved by simply changing the input from 2D (i.e., $d_{\text{font}}\times d_{\text{font}}$) to 3D (i.e., $N_{\text{script}}\times d_{\text{font}}\times d_{\text{font}}$), where $d_{\text{font}}$ denotes the font size and $N_\text{script}$ the number of scripts we use.
+Finally, we apply group convolutions \citep{krizhevsky2012imagenet,zhang2017interleaved} rather than conventional convolutional operations to map tianzige grids to the final outputs .
+Group convolutional filters are much smaller than their normal counterparts, and thus are less prone to overfitting.
+It is fairly easy to adjust the model from single script to multiple scripts, which can be achieved by simply changing the input from 2D (i.e., $d_{\text{font}}\times d_{\text{font}}$) to 3D (i.e., $d_{\text{font}}\times d_{\text{font}}\times N_{\text{script}}$), where $d_{\text{font}}$ denotes the font size and $N_\text{script}$ the number of scripts we use.